TaikiSan21/PamBinaries/README.md

 on an object of class `PamBinary`; the output of `loadPamguardBinaryFile` is both `list` and `PamBinary` as of version 1.2.

-The following should return identicala results:
+The following should return identical results:

 ```r
 df1 <- pbToDf(binaryData)